Student Responsibility for Catalog Changes

 The College will communicate with accepted and enrolled students in a variety of methods.
 It is the College’s policy that electronic mail (email) be an official communication mechanism with students.
 Students have a right to accurate and timely information regarding matters affecting their education.
 Students should expect to receive information regarding academic records, financial aid, billing, advising registration and other college information via the College sponsored email system.
 All students are assigned an official Northeast Iowa Community College email address (email@example.com) and all electronic mail from the College is sent to this address.
 Students may forward their NICC email account to a personal mobile device if desired.
 Directions are provided through the NICC Helpdesk.
 Along with other forms of communication, students are responsible for receiving, reading, complying with and responding to official email communications from the College.
 A student’s failure to receive or read in a timely manner official communications sent to the student’s official email address does not absolve the student from knowing and complying with the content of the official communication.
 In recognition that certain communications may be time-critical, students are expected to review their official email address on a frequent and consistent basis in order to stay current with college communications.

 The College encourages all individuals to attempt to resolve concerns quickly and informally with an instructor, advisor or administrator as soon as possible following the event that led to the concern.
 When a resolution cannot be reached or is not practical, the formal complaint process should be followed.
 Individuals should use the electronic form located at www.nicc.edu/complaint to file a formal complaint.
-The Associate Vice President for Operations office will route the complaint to the appropriate College representative for review and appropriate action.
-If needed, a meeting will be arranged with both parties to seek a satisfactory resolution to the complaint.
+The complaint will be routed to the appropriate College personnel for review and resolution.

 As an academic institution, Northeast Iowa Community College exists for the transmission of knowledge, the pursuit of truth, the development of students and the general well-being of society.
 Membership in this academic community places a special obligation on all members to preserve an atmosphere conducive to the freedom to teach and to learn.
 Freedom to teach and to learn depends on opportunities and conditions in and outside the classroom that fosters respect, integrity, honor and civil conduct.
 Northeast Iowa Community College defines civility as the art of treating others, as well as ourselves, with respect, dignity and care.
 Civility is demonstrated when we are sensitive to the impact that our communications, practices and behaviors have on others and when we acknowledge each person’s self-worth and unique contributions to the community as a whole.
 All members of the College community, students, faculty, staff and visitors have the right to work and learn in a safe environment which is civil in all aspects of human relations.